wadehuber/codeexamples/c/c2/README.md

 ## arrayvsptr.c

 [Video](https://youtu.be/qa3xXcoI7z0) - *Using array names & pointers*
 This file has examples showing the similarities & differences between pointers.
+If we declare a variable with type `char *` then it is a pointer.
+A variable with type `char[]` is an array.
+We can use the *names* of pointers and arrays in the same way (as shown in this example), so in that way they are the similar.
+However, an array variable has memory allocated for it whereas a pointer variable does not - it only has memory allocated to hold an address.

 ## stringvsptr.c